nanovms/ops-documentation/compose.md

 OPS has 'docker-compose' style functionality where you can orchestrate locally many unikernels.
 This allows you to bring up a set of services together and utilize service discovery.
-This is currently for macs.

 You can either download the official installer from https://ops.city/downloads with the functionality turned on or you can